+Placing silt fence in a parallel series does not extend the size of the drainage area.
 Storm water diversion practices shall be used to keep runoff away from disturbed areas and steep slopes where practicable.
 Such devices, which include swales, dikes or berms, may receive storm water runoff from areas up to 10 acres.

 - iv.
 Inlet Protection.
-Other erosion and sediment control practices shall minimize sediment laden water entering active storm drain systems, unless the storm drain system drains to a sediment settling pond. - v.
-Stream Protection.
-If construction activities disturb areas adjacent to streams, structural practices shall be designed and implemented on site to protect all adjacent streams from the impacts of sediment runoff.
-No structural sediment controls (e.g., the installation of silt fence or a sediment settling pond in-stream) shall be used in a stream.
-For all construction activities immediately adjacent to surface waters of the state, it is recommended that a setback of at least 25-feet, as measured from the ordinary high water mark of the surface water, be maintained in its natural state as a permanent buffer.
+Other erosion and sediment control practices shall minimize sediment laden water entering active storm drain systems, unless the storm drain system drains to a sediment settling pond.
+All inlets receiving runoff from drainage areas of one or more acres will require a sediment settling pond. - v.
+Surface Waters of the State Protection.
+If construction activities disturb areas adjacent to surface waters of the State, structural practices shall be designed and implemented on site to protect all adjacent surface waters of the State from the impacts of sediment runoff.
+No structural sediment controls (e.g., the installation of silt fence or a sediment settling pond) shall be used in a surface water of the State.
+For all construction activities immediately adjacent to surface waters of the State, it is recommended that a setback of at least 25-feet, as measured from the ordinary high water mark of the surface water, be maintained in its natural state as a permanent buffer.
 Where impacts within this setback area are unavoidable due to the nature of the construction activity (e.g., stream crossings for roads or utilities), the project shall be designed such that the number of stream crossings and the width of the disturbance within the setback area are minimized. - vi.
 Modifying Controls.
 If periodic inspections or other information indicates a control has been used inappropriately or incorrectly, the permittee must replace or modify the control for site conditions.

 e.
 Post-Construction Storm Water Management Requirements.
-So that receiving stream's physical, chemical, and biological characteristics are protected and stream functions are maintained, post-construction storm water practices shall provide perpetual management of runoff quality and quantity.
-To meet the postconstruction requirements of this permit, the SWP3 must contain a description of the post-construction BMPs that will be installed during construction for the site and the rationale for their selection.
+So that the receiving stream's physical, chemical, and biological characteristics are protected and stream functions are maintained, post-construction storm water practices shall provide perpetual management of runoff quality and quantity.
+To meet the post-construction requirements of this permit, the SWP3 must contain a description of the post-construction BMPs that will be installed during construction for the site and the rationale for their selection.
 The rationale must address the anticipated impacts on the channel and floodplain morphology, hydrology, and water quality.
+Post-construction BMPs cannot be installed within a surface water of the State (e.g., wetland or stream) unless it's authorized by a CWA 401 water quality certification, CWA 404 permit, or Ohio EPA non-jurisdictional wetland/stream program approval.
+Note: localities may have more stringent post-construction requirements.